 “Fifth night in a row of insomnia.
 What is filling my mind and body with such restlessness?
 Why do I absorb and internalize the pain of others so deeply?
 As my beautiful daughter lay tossing and turning with angst racking her soul, this mamma carries some of that weight, as she is a piece of me.
 My DNA.
 My soul…is hurting!

 Jessica has always been such a ray of light.
 From the day she was born, there was just something different and very special about her.
 At such an early age, she has consistently been a helper, a peacemaker, an advocate, a grounding force.
-She loves God and her Savior and has been steadfast in her faith in the Church of Jesus Christ of Latter-day Saints.
+She loves God and her Savior and has been steadfast in her faith in The Church of Jesus Christ of Latter-day Saints.

 She returned from her mission three months ahead of schedule.
 She wanted nothing more than to serve her full 18 months, but the debilitating anxiety and depression made it impossible.